 - Vaginal lubricants and oestrogen creams may help.

 - Timed voiding schedules and bladder contractions increased by a Valsalva manoeuvre.

 - Clean intermittent self-catheterisation.

-- Cholinergic agonists (eg bethanechol) have a limited role).
+- Cholinergic agonists (eg, bethanechol) have a limited role.

-- See also the separate article on Hyperhidrosis.
+- See also the separate Hyperhidrosis article.

 Many complications exist.
 The most severe are:

 - Cardiac arrest, cardiac dysrhythmias, sudden cardiac death.